 Don’t me get wrong, gifts are fun to give.
 Gifting is, in fact, some people’s love language.
 On a side note, in case you didn’t know, there are five defined love languages and each is unique on its own.
 If you don’t know your love language or the language of your family members, I highly recommend Gary Chapman’s book, “The Five Love Languages.”
 Click on the picture below for more details.

-Let me put this way, in five years is your child going to remember that toy she played with for maybe four weeks?
+Let me put it this way, in five years is your child going to remember that toy she played with?
 Is she going to even remember who gave it to her?
 In some cases, she might.
 But in most cases, she won’t.
 The real magic isn’t a tangible item, it’s something more valuable.

 An Ultimate Christmas Story